-The Qualified Technician may conduct all sampling and testing used for acceptance of materials under the direct supervision of a Certified Asphalt Technical or Level 1 Asphalt Technician until the next opportunity to take the QC/QA HMA Certified Technician exam is available.
+The Qualified Technician is an individual who has successfully completed the written and proficiency testing requirements of the Department Independent Assurance and Qualified Acceptance Personnel Program.
+They may conduct all sampling and testing used for acceptance of materials under the direct supervision of a Certified Asphalt Technical or Level 1 Asphalt Technician until the next opportunity to take the QC/QA HMA Certified Technician exam is available.